Coffee and Contemplation with Susan Dunlop

 People passionate about what they deliver to the world intrigue me and make me want to know WHAT, HOW and WHY they do what they do.
-I choose to surround myself with people who set magnificent visions and are kind-hearted, purposeful and wise.
-In service and in the books they've written, they change lives, including their own.
+I surround myself with people who set magnificent visions and are kind-hearted, purposeful and wise.
+They are leaders, believers, and creators focused on what's most important to them.
 Guests include people with professional and experiential knowledge of the theme of each episode.

-Coffee and Contemplation With Susan DunlopMay 16, 2023
+Coffee and Contemplation with Susan DunlopNov 17, 2023

 Episode 63: Video link to podcast episodes of four women I met on a Journey to the Roots of Ayurveda trip across Kerala, India in 2017